Open Concept Renovation in NJ: Removing Walls, Costs & What to Know (2026) — featured image

-Back to Blog
+Back to JournalGuides

 Open Concept Renovation in NJ: Removing Walls, Costs & What to Know (2026)

 Should You Open Up Your Floor Plan?
-A Guide for NJ Homeowners
+A Guide for NJ Homeowners#

 Open concept floor plans have dominated home design for the last two decades.
 Knocking down walls between the kitchen, dining room, and living room creates a sense of space and light that feels dramatically different from the compartmentalized layouts most NJ homes were built with.